sjc17/100-days-of-code/log.md

 **Thoughts**: Recursion, regular expressions, set theory, and general attention to detail were tested here.
 I should be able to finish these challenges and get started on the Advanced Front-End Projects by tomorrow at this rate.

 **Link(s) to work**:

+### Day 9: March 21, 2018

+**Today's Progress**: Only a single challenge done today, but it was a bit of a doozy.
+Currently stuck on understanding Javascript's Objects.

+**Thoughts**: I really need to separate my work area from my play area, as I got very distracted today and didn't get as much done.
+Java and Javascript treat Objects a little more differently than I thought, so I will have to do some research tomorrow.

+**Link(s) to work**: